Michaelpalacce/HomeLab/README.md

 ### Grafana stuck in ContainerCreating and storage is not being attached
 - Only solution I found was recreating the cluster.
 Happened once to me

+### Ansible is not connection/is slow/hangs
+- God have mercy on your soul cause ain't nobody gonna help you ;(